 Note: The word "record" refers to the records in a table, but the term in your application may be different (for example, "contact," "task," or "issue").
 This means that the text in the instructions below may be slightly different from what you see.

-A blank master record form appears above the detail record in which you were working.
+A blank parent record form appears above the child record in which you were working.

 Complete the form and click Save.

-Quick Base saves the new master record and automatically populates the reference field's dropdown with the value.
+Quick Base saves the new parent record and automatically populates the reference field's dropdown with the value.

-Finish filling in the Detail record and click Save.
+Finish filling in the child record and click Save.

 © 1999-2018 QuickBase, Inc. All rights reserved.
 Legal Notices.